-Graduates of the Traditional Bachelor of Science in Nursing program participate in the joint graduation ceremonies of Rockhurst University and Research College of Nursing.
+Graduates of the Traditional B.S.N. program for 2022 will participate in the joint graduation ceremonies of Rockhurst University and Research College of Nursing.

-Commencement
+Spring Commencement

-Commencement is the cap and gown ceremony for traditional B.S.N. students in which degrees are conferred and diplomas awarded.
-It is a joint program with Rockhurst University and is held each May.
-All graduates are invited to attend.
+Commencement is the cap and gown ceremony for Traditional B.S.N. students in which degrees are conferred and diplomas awarded.
+It is a joint program with Rockhurst University and will held May 2022.
+For our Traditional B.S.N. students graduating in 2023 and beyond, a spring commencement and pinning ceremony will be held by Research College of Nursing alone.